rafnaves/Spotify-Data-Project/README.md

 # Spotify-Data-Project
-An music recommendation algorithm using an Kangle dataset.
+An music recommendation algorithm using an Kangle dataset, still in development.